liamvdv/webcli/README.md

 ### Shortcuts
 Navigate the web without touching your mouse once.
-[Learn more](docs/shortcuts.md)
+[Learn more](docs/shortcuts.md).

 ### Widgets
-Coming soon with full power!
+Widgets allow you to customise the presented graphical interface.
+The main advantage of a web CLI is the easy access to APIs and a graphical prepresentation of their data if you choose so.
+[Learn more](docs/widgets.md).

 #### Notes
-This project is still a prototype and is missing some core functionality.
-Shadows only work properly on Firefox.
-If you have any thoughts please let me know.
+This Porject is fully build in vanilla JS.
+I appreciate all feedback and will happily listen to your wishes and needs.